About Emmett Soldati

 My Priority Issues

-Advocate for LGBTQ+ People
+Advocate for Public Schools

-Fight for Reproductive Justice
+Fight for Reproductive and Healthcare Freedoms

 I co-founded the Tri-City Reproductive Justice 4 All Coalition, and continue to amplify and participate in locally-relevant action items to advance not only reproductive freedom, but true and open access for all people seeking reproductive care.